Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-Further, we check whether our results are robust to sample composition.
-First, we re-run our baseline model excluding the main global exporters and importers, namely the United States, Germany, France, Italy, Spain, the Netherlands, Belgium, China, Brazil, Canada, Japan and the UK, to check whether these are indeed the countries more responsible for spillover effects.
-As expected, the results reported in Tables \ref{tab:gps_coefNOBIG}, \ref{tab:y_coefNOBIG} in \ref{sec:figures} and in Figure \ref{fig:YzYg_availabilityNOBIG} show no point of maximum in the considered NAC range and a no longer increasing aDRF of the network NAC $\mu^G(g)$ (right-hand panel).
+In Appendix C, we also check whether our results are robust to sample composition.
+To this purpose, we re-run our baseline model excluding the main global exporters and importers, namely the United States, Germany, France, Italy, Spain, the Netherlands, Belgium, China, Brazil, Canada, Japan and the UK.
+As expected, the results reported in Figure \ref{fig:YzYg_availability_nobig} show a reduced spillover effect (right-hand panel).
+This result suggests that these countries are indeed those more responsible for spillover effects.
 This corroborates our main findings, whereby agricultural policies implemented by large global players have a strong influence over the food security of their trade partners and, accordingly, cannot be ignored when assessing the effectiveness of policies.

-Finally, we make use of an alternative proxy for food security, i.e. food utilization.
-Measured as the prevalence of anemia among children aged under five, consumers are better off when this measure is minimized.
-Table \ref{tab:descriptives} in \ref{sec:figures} reports the coefficients of the four outcome models so far analyzed.
-A low level of intervention (i.e., when NAC is about 1.4) is still conducive of high consumer welfare (Figure \ref{fig:Yz_utilization}).
-But again this optimal level of support is underestimated when considering interference, as the minimum point moves from 1.4 to 1.6 (Figure \ref{fig:YzYg_utilization}).
-Similar results are also obtained when we introduce the neighborhood-level characteristic, and when excluding top global exporters and importers from the analysis, as reported in Figure \ref{fig:YzYg_utilizationGDP} and Figure \ref{fig:YzYg_utilizationNOBIG}, respectively.